Diagrammatic Monte Carlo algorithm for the resonant Fermi gas: Dyson equations

-To calculate the dressed pair propagator $\Gamma$, we first fourier transform $\Pi(\mathbf{p},\tau)$ to the Matsubara frequency representation, $\Pi(\mathbf{p},\Omega_n)$, and insert this into the Dyson equation Eq.~(\ref{eq:dyson_Gamma}) to obtain $\Gamma(\pp,\Omega_n)$.
 Finally we need to take the Fourier transform to the time domain to get $\Gamma(\pp,\tau)$.
-In order to suppress numerical errors in the form of oscillations in $\Gamma(\mathbf{P},\tau)$ as a function of $\tau$, we treat the large-frequency short-time and large-momentum singular part analytically.
-More precisely, we subtract $\tilde{\Gamma}^{(0)}$ [defined in Eq.~(\ref{eq:Gamma0_td})] in frequency domain before taking the Fourier transform, i.e. we write
+In order to suppress numerical errors in the form of oscillations in $\Gamma(\mathbf{P},\tau)$ as a function of $\tau$, we treat the large-frequency short-time and large-momentum singular part analytically. {\bl More precisely, we write $\Gamma = \tilde{\Gamma}_v + \tilde{\delta\Gamma}$ in the momentum-time domain, where $\tilde{\Gamma}_v$ is a simple function capturing the ultraviolet behavior of $\Gamma$ whose Fourier transform to momentum-frequency domain is done analytically, while $\tilde{\delta\Gamma}$ is Fourier transformed numerically.
+We take